 1) I don’t like that my ears stick out.
 Ears that protrude significantly from the skull can draw attention to them.
 Teasing can occur at any age; especially young children like to point out aspects of our appearance that stand out.
-Otoplasty is a safe, outpatient procedure that allows Dr. Lopez to place the ears closer to the skull so that they don’t stick out as well as give them a more normal shape.
+Otoplasty is a safe, outpatient procedure that allows us to place the ears closer to the skull so that they don’t stick out as well as give them a more normal shape.

 2) At what age should my child have an otoplasty?
-Typically Dr. Lopez likes to see the child when he is around 5 years old.
+Typically Dr. Lopez and Dr. Perro like to see the child when he is around 5 years old.
 By this age ear development has neared maturity.
 Another important factor is the psychological effect of teasing, which can start as early as 4 to 5 years old.
 If the otoplasty is performed prior to the onset of peer pressure yet timed when the cartilage is mature enough to be reshaped, your child is not as adversely affected by the teasing of unknowing classmates.
 The child also needs to have matured enough to participate in the postoperative healing.
 A noncompliant child can cause suboptimal results.

 4) How long does my surgery take?
 The length of surgery depends on several factors including the complexity of each person’s ears.
 In general the surgery takes one to two hours.
 Revision otoplasty can take a little longer because of corrections that need to be made as a result of the initial surgery.

 5) How much pain will I experience?
 Fortunately, most procedures on the face cause mild discomfort.
 However, we provide all patients with prescriptions for pain medication.
 Most patients may use the prescription medication for one to two days after surgery and then switch to Extra Strength Tylenol.